-Honestly, I didn’t know what to expect from my visit to Detroit.
-I’d heard great things about the city from fellow travel bloggers Hecktic Travels and LLWorld Tour: Detroit is the comeback city, regeneration is happening… and there’s an amazing BBQ joint.
+Honestly, I didn’t know what to expect from my visit to Detroit, the Motor City.
+I’d heard great things about the city from fellow travellers Hecktic Travels and LLWorld Tour: Detroit is the comeback city, regeneration is happening, and there’s an amazing BBQ joint.
 That last point is usually enough to take me to any city, regardless of scare stories.

 Hell, even Eminem cashed in on Detroit’s bad reputation with the movie 8-Mile.